 (3) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-138. Minister may dismiss Council
+138. Minister may dismiss unincorporated Council

 (1) This section does not apply to a Council that by operation of section 130 is an incorporated association under the Associations Incorporation Act 1987.